Description: An extension to NIR spectroscopy, to enable analysis of the contents of an heterogeneous object

 Recommended Product: Opotek Opolette

 Hyperspectral or spectral imaging is a relatively new technique used to simultaneously acquire the entire spectrum reflected from a large number of points across a sample's surface.
+This information is then used to identify and map the distribution of the components from which the sample is made.
+The technique is becoming more widely used in pharmaceutical, medical, forensics and chemical process applications. |

 The HySPEC system from Opotek utilises a tunable OPO laser system as its source, rather than a broadband white-light source and a series of filters.
 In this arrangement, the tunable OPO laser system scans through the NIR wavelength range, and the light is delivered to the target via fibre-optic bundles.
 The reflected light is then collected via an IR camera and the hyperspectral cube recorded.